 English: Dr. Elizabeth Pitts; Nelesi Rodriguez

-Film and Media Studies: Dr. Mark Lynn Anderson; Genevieve Newman
+Film and Media Studies: Dr. Mark Lynn Anderson; Geneveive Newman

-Hispanic Languages and Literatures: Dr. Junyoung Verónica Kim; Carlos Rivera Morales
+Hispanic Languages and Literatures: Dr. David Tenorio; Alexander Tough

 History: Dr. Ruth Mostern; Bryan Paradis